lkilcher/dolfyn/README.md

 updates to dolfyn 0.12 via the v0.12-backports branch (and associated releases), but I doubt that will last long.
 If you are using 0.13, we recommend switching to 1.0.

-Very sorry that we didn't communicate the plan for this change, but the truth is that we simply don't know who our users are.
-The good news is that I think in the long run this will make DOLfYN a much more robust, powerful, and compatible tool -- especially because we now write/load xarray-formatted netcdf4 files, which is becoming a standard.

-A **HUGE THANK YOU** to @jmcvey3 who did the vast majority of the work to make this happen.

 Summary
 ------